 As the weather warms up, we know what to do with our skin, redheads.
 That’s right!
-Slather on sunscreen, wear hats and stay out of the sun during peak hours.
-Unfortunately, no matter how many precautions taken, we can still end up with a nasty sunburn.
+Slather on the sunscreen, wear hats and stay out of the sun during peak hours.
+Unfortunately, no matter how many precautions are taken, we can still end up with a nasty sunburn.

 There are many common remedies used to conquer the aftermath of a sunburn.
 However, tea is a common household item that many people have on hand and is an effective natural sunburn solution, as it cools down the skin when used as a compress.

-The two best teas for sun scorched skin are: green tea and black tea, both of which are highly effective in reducing the damage that is caused by the sun and providing many other skin benefits as well.
+The two best teas for sun-scorched skin are: green tea and black tea.
+Both of which are highly effective in reducing the damage that is caused by the sun and providing many other skin benefits as well.

 Here are 3 reasons why tea is a great option for healing a sunburn:

 1. Tea contains high levels of tannins and polyphenols which are antioxidant properties that protect the skin from the harmful effects of the UV rays and help to accelerate skin regeneration.

 2. They improve blood circulation, which enhances the appearance of the skin and provides a glow.

 3. Contains anti-inflammatory properties that help reduce redness.

 How to effectively treat a sunburn with tea: